Avuxo/APM/README.md

 // setup the Express middleware.
 // load this middleware first
-// pass `null' when you don't wannt use the local express-apm analytics server. app.use(apm(null));
+// pass `null' when you don't want use the local express-apm analytics server. app.use(apm(null));
 ```